-Monstera Adansonii is known as a fast-growing vining plant that is most commonly found in Central and South America.
-This plant is capable of growing as vines from hanging baskets and can climb walls.
+Monstera adansonii is a fast-growing vining plant most commonly found in Central and South America that propagates easily.
+This plant can grow as vines from hanging baskets and climbing walls.

-The Monstera Adansonii is stunning, and one can never be enough of it.
-That is at least how I feel about itit.
+The Monstera adansonii is stunning; one can never have enough of it.
+That is at least how I feel about it.
 You can even try to propagate it and grow a whole new plant to gift to your friends.

-Monstera Adansonii can be propagated in sphagnum moss, perlite, water, or directly in the soil.
-In order to propagate a Monstera Adansonii you take a stem cutting with at least one node and 1-3 leaves if possible.
+Monstera adansonii can be propagated in sphagnum moss, perlite, water, or directly in soil.
+In order to propagate a Monstera adansonii you take a stem cutting with at least one node and 1-3 leaves if possible.
 A cutting without a leaf is fine too, as long as there is at least one node.
 Cuttings without a node are not viable for propagation purposes.
-Put the cutting into the medium or water.
+Put the cutting into a growing medium or water.
 Within 3-4 weeks, the first roots will start to emerge.

 Propagating Monstera Adansonii in Soil

-You can propagate your Monstera Adansonii in soil by taking a cutting with a few leaves present on it.
+You can propagate your Monstera adansonii in soil by cutting with a few leaves on it.
 First, take a sanitized and sharp pair of scissors.

 Trim a cutting that is 1/4 inch below the node.
 Make sure there is at least one node on the cutting because that is where the roots will sprout out from.

-Remove some of the leaves from the bottom of the cutting so that a few inches of the stem are left empty.
+Remove some leaves from the bottom of the cutting so that a few inches of the stem are left empty.
 This will allow the cutting to be inserted into the soil.

 Place the plant in a location where bright, indirect sunlight is available.
 Then water the soil and keep it moist daily.